Recycling Product News Logo

 What causes jamming in disc screens, and how can it be addressed?

-Disc screens can be jammed by wedge-shaped rocks, metal, large pieces of wood, wire, or stringy bark.
 Consequently, it is advisable to have an anti-jam sequence programmed into the PLC.
-Also, the screen drives should be interlocked to preceding conveyors such that the conveyors will stop when the screen stops.
+Also, the screen drives should be interlocked to the preceding conveyors so that the conveyors will stop when the screen stops.
+Blinding, or clogging of the screen surface by material buildup, can also contribute to operational interruptions and should be addressed through proper design and maintenance.

 What is the best equipment configuration for handling biomass?